Serena Best

 Best has a BSc from the University of Surrey, and a PhD from the University of London.
 She was elected Fellow of the Royal Academy of Engineering (FREng) in 2012.

 In the 2017 Birthday Honours, Best was made a CBE, "For services to Biomaterials Engineering."

-Best was President of the Institute of Materials, Minerals and Mining from 2019-20.
+Best was President of the Institute of Materials, Minerals and Mining from 2019 to 2020.